When does Butterfly air on ITV, and who's in the cast? Everything you need to know about the new drama

 Who stars in Butterfly?

-The aforementioned Friel and Scanlan will lead the line as separated parents Vicky and Stephen.
+Meet the full cast here, including the aforementioned Friel and Scanlan who will lead the line-up as separated parents Vicky and Stephen.

 Their two children will be played by Millie Gibson and Callum Booth-Ford as Maxine.
 Scanlan reserved special praise for his co-stars: “[Friel, Gibson and Booth-Ford] are three f***ing heavyweights, and to watch all of them play on set was utterly, utterly remarkable.”